EsadCetiner/Secure-Nginx-Config/README.md

 - OCSP Stapling
 - File caching for frequently accessed files
 - Reduce information leakage
-- Prevent access to sensitive files (such as database dumps)
+- Prevent access to sensitive files (such as database dumps and dot files)
 - Default empty webroot (Prevents accidentally exposing your entire server's file system to the internet)

 ## Requirements